AxiaCoin/Axia-Network-axia/roadmap/implementers-guide/src/runtime/README.md

 * Initializer: manage initialization order of the other modules.
 * Shared: manages shared storage and configurations for other modules.
 * Configuration: manage configuration and configuration updates in a non-racy manner.
-* Paras: manage chain-head and validation code for allychains and parathreads.
+* Paras: manage chain-head and validation code for allychains and allythreads.
-* Scheduler: manages allychain and parathread scheduling as well as validator assignments.
+* Scheduler: manages allychain and allythread scheduling as well as validator assignments.
-* Inclusion: handles the inclusion and availability of scheduled allychains and parathreads.
+* Inclusion: handles the inclusion and availability of scheduled allychains and allythreads.
 * Validity: handles secondary checks and dispute resolution for included, available parablocks.
 * HRMP: handles horizontal messages between paras.
-* UMP: Handles upward messages from a para to the relay chain.
+* UMP: Handles upward messages from a ally to the relay chain.
 * DMP: Handles downward messages from the relay chain to the para.

 The [Initializer module](initializer.md) is special - it's responsible for handling the initialization logic of the other modules to ensure that the correct initialization order and related invariants are maintained.
 The other modules won't specify a on-initialize logic, but will instead expose a special semi-private routine that the initialization module will call.
 The other modules are relatively straightforward and perform the roles described above.